ktrnka/faq-builder/blog_posts/linux_2014osx.md

 # Issue: Red light from the audio jack

 Sometimes a red light would shine through the audio jack.

-> That red light shining through your MacBook’s headphone jack is the optical digital audio (TOSLINK / S/PDIF) output, which shares the same jack as the analog output on older Mac models like the 2014 MacBook Pro.
-When the light turns on, it means the hardware has switched the port into optical mode.
+To quote Perplexity, "That red light shining through your MacBook’s headphone jack is the optical digital audio (TOSLINK / S/PDIF) output, which shares the same jack as the analog output on older Mac models like the 2014 MacBook Pro.
+When the light turns on, it means the hardware has switched the port into optical mode."

 Steps to resolve:
 - Run `alsamixer`
-- Press F6 to pick your sound card, navigate to S/PDIF, IEC958, or Digital Output channels, then press M to mute.
+- Press F6 to pick the sound card, navigate to S/PDIF, IEC958, or Digital Output channels, then press M to mute.
 - Run `sudo alsactl store`

 I haven't had problems since.